jtmelhorn/probable-pancake/README.md

 Step 2 -- Docker.

 Next, I figured that I needed to learn to walk before I learned to run.
 I installed docker, and figured out how to create a docker image to run my web application.

+Step 3 -- Ansible.

+I wanted to learn Ansible so I set up a Rasberry Pi and wrote an ansible playbook to install all dependencies and open the needed prots for kubeadm to work.
+I anticipate getting a kubernetes cluster up and running within the next few weeks!